Asma-2005/GlowMall_System/README.md

-Run the whole program from the lofin page
+Run the whole program from the login page